 Traveling Within Bukhara

-Most of the historical monuments in Bukhara are within a walking distance from Bukhara Old Town.
-So, if you are staying inside Bukhara Old Town (like most tourists do), most of the sightseeing in Bukhara can be done on foot.
+Most of the historical monuments in Bukhara are within walking distance from Bukhara Old Town.
+So, if you are staying inside Bukhara Old Town (like most tourists do), most sightseeing in Bukhara can be done on foot.
 Owing to the narrow alleys in the old town, walking is the most efficient option.

 On the other hand, if you are looking for hassle-free transport to and from the railway station, then use the Yandex taxi app.
 The taxi would set you back between 20,000 som (USD 2) and 30,000 som (USD 3).